Brands Drop David Dobrik Following Misconduct Allegations Originating From Previous Videos - E! Online

 "We are aware of the allegations against David Dobrik.
 We haven't worked with David since April 2020 and can confirm we are not currently working with him nor do we have any plans to in future," an EA Sports spokesperson said in a statement to E!
 News on March 20.
 "We expect any influencer or celebrity talent we work with to conduct themselves in a manner that is consistent with EA's values and policies."

-Dollar Shave Club told The New York Times they were also ending their partnerships with David.
+Moreover, Dollar Shave Club told The New York Times they were ending their partnerships with David.
 "We've made the decision to end our relationship and cancel all planned activity," a representative for Dollar Shave Club told the publication.

 SeatGeek, the ticketing company that advertises with David, told Business Insider it was "reviewing" its partnership with the YouTuber.